clay973/go-ethereum-wiki/Code-Review-Guidelines.md

 We expect that reviewers check the style and functionality of the PR, providing comments to the author using the GitHub review system.
 Reviewers should follow up with the PR until it is in good shape, then **approve** the PR.
-Approved PRs are merged by project admins.
+Approved PRs can be merged by any code owner.

 When communicating with authors, be polite and respectful.